abd766/TASKBOARD/README.md

 Follow the following steps after Starting Apache and MySQL in XAMPP:

-1st Step: Firstly, Extract the file
+1st Step: Firstly, Extract the file<BR>
-2nd Step: After that, Copy the main project folder
+2nd Step: After that, Copy the main project folder<BR>
-3rd Step: So, you need to Paste in xampp/htdocs/
+3rd Step: So, you need to Paste in xampp/htdocs/<BR>

 Now Connecting Database:

-4th Step: So, for now, Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: After that, Click on the databases tab
+4th Step: So, for now, Open a browser and go to URL “http://localhost/phpmyadmin/”<BR>
+5th Step: After that, Click on the databases tab<BR>
-6th Step: So, Create a database naming “tms_db” and then click on the import tab 7th Step: Click on browse file and select “tms_db.sql” file which is inside the “db” folder 8th Step: click on Go button.
+6th Step: So, Create a database naming “tms_db” and then click on the import tab<BR>
+7th Step: Click on browse file and select “tms_db.sql” file which is inside the “db” folder<BR>
+8th Step: click on Go button.

 After Creating Database,